-The importance of the various woodlands and covert in screening the development should be stressed.
-The visual impact of fields 1, 2, 3 and 6 are low because any development in these would be screened by trees from the hall complex and the rest of the park.
-By preserving the remains of Lodge Covert behind the eastern wall the development would be screened from outside the park, and the setting of Capel y Graig Lodge and the gateway would be, to some extent, maintained.
-Similarly the woodland belt (feature 16) will screen the view into the development from the north.
-The addition of new woodlands might be used to minimise the visual impact of the development on the hall complex and the Park as a whole.
+The importance of the various woodlands and coverts in screening the development should be stressed.
+The visual impact of fields 1 and 2 are low because any development in these would be screened by trees from the hall complex and the rest of the park.
+These woodlands should not be altered or reduced, partly because of their screening role, but also because they are important features of the park layout.

+The screening effect is not perfect; the band of trees between field 2 and the main drive is thin in places and some of the development would be visible from the drive in winter.
+The addition of new woodlands might be used to minimise the visual impact of the development on the Old Hall complex and the Park as a whole.
 Trees lining the rear drive might preserve the rural experience for visitors to Glan Faenol, though denying them a view of the Park as it was intended to be seen.

 The draft Advice Note relating to the Register of landscapes of Historic Interest emphasises the nature of landscapes as dynamic, and stresses that the aim is not to fossilise historic landscapes, but to "manage them in ways that will allow the best elements from the past to be retained as they evolve to meet modern needs" (CCW et al, 2).
 The use of screening woodland would allow the development of some of the proposed area with minimal visual impact on the park as a whole.
 However, such a compromise is not so easily reached in the fields closest to the Old Hall.
-Woodland between the hall complex and the development would help preserve the isolated rural setting, but would destroy the current sense of space.
+Woodland between the Old Hall complex and the development would help preserve the isolated rural setting, but would destroy the current sense of space.
 The pasture fields fringed with woods retain the original impact of the parkland as it was intended when the Park was laid out in the early 19th century.
-Any development in fields 4 and 5 would remove that, however well screened they were.
+Any development in fields 3 and 4 would remove that, however well screened they were.

-The proximity of the development area to listed buildings including the lodge, gateway and boundary wall, requires consultation with Cadw about the proposed development.
+As indicated in the planning guidance (Welsh Office Circular 61/96, 5), Cadw must be consulted in relation to developments impacting on listed buildings and listed parks and gardens.
+The severe impact of the development on the setting of the Old Hall complex will be considered as highly relevant to their custodial role over these listed buildings.
 They will also have an interest in the impact of the work on the Park as a whole.
 Failure to consult with Cadw early in the planning process may lead to problems later.

-7 STATEMENT OF SIGNIFICANCE
+5.6 STATEMENT OF SIGNIFICANCE